island-is/handbook/adr/branching-strategy.md

 We'll implement OneFlow with these details:

 * Release branches are set up the Monday after each sprint.
+This is sometimes called release trains, where features line up for different release trains.
 * Release and quality managers from each team are responsible for reviewing and approving releases.
 * Releases apply to all apps in the monorepo.
 * Releases are versioned like this: `1.{sprint}.<hotfix>`.
 So version 1.32.2 is the release after sprint 32, with two hot fixes applied.
 * Feature branches are merged using "Squash and merge", so they can be easily reverted.
 * Feature branches should be short-lived.
-Features that are not ready to go live should instead be disabled with feature flags.
+Features that are not ready to go live should be disabled with feature flags.
 * If a project needs to deploy updates outside of the sprint rhythm, they should use hotfix branches.

-Later we may embrace GitHub Flow, with continuous deployment into production, but only when we get enough confidence in our monorepo CI/automatic testing setup.
+Later we may embrace GitHub Flow, with continuous deployment into production, but only when we have enough confidence in the health of the monorepo, eg with intensive testing.

 ### Continuous deployment